zing2bing13/comp1920/README.md

     - paid vs. free plans - members and organizations - private repositories
     - how is github differ from other VCS's

--how github works:
+- how github works:
     - file operations
     - verifying file integrity
     - the three states a file can be in

--installation:
+- installation:
     - where to download software
     - what platforms are supported
     - how to install
     - download and install

--setup of github:
+- setup of github:
     - setup github on local machine
     - demonstrate the user interface

--repositories:
+- repositories:
     - file status life cycle - untracked, tracked, unmodified, modified, commit
     - recording changes to the repository, see the differences added/changed to files
     - undoing changes
     - collaborating on projects which will lead to our demonstration

--split into two teams to work on a lab for our demonstration and explaining what they are doing
+- split into two teams to work on a lab for our demonstration and explaining what they are doing